epfl-ada/ada-2024-project-5pack/data_story/index.md

   <iframe src="assets/plots/random_effect.html" width="100%" height="550px" frameborder="0"></iframe>
 </div>

-For instance, the target article with the highest random effect is the US, with a random effect of -50, which indicates that games ending at US takes on average 50 seconds less than the average game time.
+For instance, the target article with the highest random effect is _Cultural Diversity_, which has a random effect value of 210.
+This means that games ending at _Cultural Diversity_ take, on average, 210 seconds longer than the typical game duration.
+Upon closer examination, we observe that the article _Cultural Diversity_ has an in-degree of only one, and is only reachable from the article _Globalization_.
+This limited connectivity makes _Cultural Diversity_ particularly challenging to reach!

 [TODO Gabriel]